Encephalitis care at Mayo Clinic

 Your Mayo Clinic care team

-Mayo Clinic's encephalitis team includes doctors who specialize in the brain and nervous system (neurologists), brain imaging (neuroradiologists) and infectious diseases.
+Mayo Clinic's encephalitis team includes experts who specialize in the brain and nervous system (neurologists), brain imaging (neuroradiologists) and infectious diseases.
 Specialists in the Neuro-Infectious Diseases Group are frequently involved in care.

 Doctors at Mayo Clinic's campus in Minnesota have experience evaluating and treating children with encephalitis (pediatric neurologists).
 Mayo Clinic's campus in Minnesota also offers care for children with encephalitis in the Mayo Eugenio Litta Children's Hospital.